Midnight Club: L.A. Remix

 Midnight Club: L.A.
 Remix is the portable adaption of Midnight Club: Los Angeles for the PlayStation Portable.
 The port is developed by Rockstar London with Rockstar San Diego.
 The game features the map of Los Angeles used in Midnight Club II rather than the map used in the console versions of Los Angeles.
 The game also features the city of Tokyo, using the map from Midnight Club 3: DUB Edition Remix.

 Complete Edition

 Reception

-The series has received generally positive views from critics.
+The series has received generally positive reviews from critics.